Graviton-Code-Editor/plugins_list/readme.md

 ![MadeForGraviton](https://raw.githubusercontent.com/Graviton-Code-Editor/website/master/src/badges/made_for_graviton.svg?sanitize=true)

-This is the official plugins list.
+This is the official Market plugins list.

+Important:
+- A Github account more than 2 months older.
+- No offensive vocabulary/images, full respect.
+- Any attemp of publishing malware to the market will be penalized.

 #### Want to add a plugin?